CRM and Data PlatformsEmail Marketing & AutomationSocial Media & Influencer Marketing

 • Despite satisfying and often exceeding your customer’s expectations.

-• Despite all those free (and extremely costly) giveaways and loyalty programs you shell out every now and then.
+• Despite all those free (and extremely costly) giveaways and loyalty programs, you still have to pay for them occasionally.

-If the answers to all these is “yes,” you’ve got to get back to the drawing board and revisit your customer service strategy.
-To guide you along, let’s understand the “why” before the “how” and look at what’s causing your customers to saunter over to the “dark” side.
+If the answer to all these is yes, you’ve got to get back to the drawing board and revisit your customer service strategy.
+To guide you, let’s understand the why before the how and look at what’s causing your customers to saunter to the dark side.
 Here are two plausible scenarios:

 Scenario 1: You’re Doing Way Too Much

-As counter-intuitive as it may seem, there is such a thing as doing “too much” when it comes to customer service.
-Always rooting for all things ‘practical,’ we understand that it is not possible to offer support on every channel or be ;omnipresent’ in a sense.
-Falling short of human capital and excessive costs are often cited as the primary reasons for this.
-To that end, logic dictates that it is better if you choose the right channels that make sense for your customers.
+As counter-intuitive as it may seem, there is such a thing as doing too much regarding customer service.
+Always rooting for all things practical, we understand that it is impossible to offer support on every channel or be omnipresent.
+Falling short of human capital and excessive costs are often cited as the primary reasons.
+To that end, logic dictates that it is better if you choose the proper channels that make sense for your customers.

-So, if you need to, roll back on a channel that isn’t working for you.
-But most importantly, do it gracefully.
-The operative word being gracefully.
+So, if you need to, roll back on a channel that isn’t working for you, but most importantly, do it gracefully.
+The operative word is gracefully.
 Here’s a handy list of steps you can undertake to ensure that your customers don’t end up feeling angry and dissatisfied (due to the sudden and inevitable changes that will come their way):

-• Get into your customer’s mindset to preempt the challenges/frustrations they may face.
-By embracing a more empathetic route, you can ease their pain and effectively address their concerns.
+1. Get into your customers’ mindsets to preempt the challenges/frustrations they may face.
+You can ease their pain and effectively address their concerns by embracing a more empathetic approach.

-• Implement the changes via stages instead of removing support tools all at once.
-One way of doing so is by offering alternate support options and highlighting it on the platform before removing any kind of customer support.
+2. Implement the changes via stages instead of removing support tools all at once.
+One way of doing so is to offer alternate support options and highlight them on the platform before removing any customer support.

-• Opt for more creative and personalized customer support options once the channels have been closed off.
-Educational guides work well to hand-hold customers and lay out all the options available for them.
+3. Once the channels have been closed, opt for more creative and personalized customer support options.
+Educational guides help customers understand all the options available to them.

-• Adopt a more direct and honest style of communication when it comes to educating customers about the available support channels at their disposal.
+4. Adopt a more direct and honest communication style when educating customers about the available support channels.
 For example, here’s what the brand Kinsta relays to their customers:

 Support work often requires careful, focused thought and investigation.
 Keeping support solely online allows us to better help you troubleshoot your website in a speedy and more efficient manner, as our engineers are able to focus all of their energy on solving your support concerns with the fewest number of distractions and interruptions possible.
 This, in turn, means that your support requests are ultimately resolved faster.